MirKml/jsonc2json/README.md

 Shortcomings
  - Scanner is very simple, isn't rock solid, extensible, understandable.
 Mostly because of awk, sed and bash, which aren't very favorable for such task.
  - No syntax checks, errors are provided.
 It's out of scope.
 It's up to you if your JSONC and converted JSON is valid - use e.g. famous [jq](https://github.com/jqlang/jq/) tool.
+ - No formatting, it's up to you, e.g. via plugin in your editor.

 ## Usage as bash code library
 - loads the source script with `--aslib` option as library